Oxidized Phospholipids

 Membranes: Many effects of oxidized phospholipids may be exerted through the perturbation of the structures of cellular membranes as they tend to introduce deformation by producing an increase in membrane surface area and a decrease in membrane thickness.
 This can result in impairment of barrier function, increased membrane permeability leading to pore formation, and an elevated flip-flop rate, although, in general, membrane integrity is not compromised unless excessive hydroperoxidation occurs as in ferroptosis (next section).
 As oxidatively modified acyl chains are believed to protrude into the aqueous medium, they are more accessible for participation in signalling events including macrophage recognition.
 The electrophilic characteristics of some of these molecules, which can include hydroperoxides, hydroxides, keto groups and epoxides, can promote adduct formation with membrane proteins leading to further disruption to membranes as well as directly upon enzymes.
 It is noteworthy that some exchange of peroxidized lipids in membranes in different cellular organelles may occur.
 While much research has been concentrated on oxidation of the unsaturated acyl moieties in phospholipids, the polar head groups can be affected, and oxidative deamination of phosphatidylserine can produce glycero-3-phosphoacetic acid to subsequent impact upon membrane structure and perhaps signalling.
 The presence of polar groups increases the water penetration of membrane, and in extreme conditions this can introduce continuous pores spanning both leaflets of the membrane.

 Inflammation: A body of evidence has accumulated to indicate that oxidized phospholipids can promote various acute and chronic inflammatory diseases, including atherosclerosis, microbial infections, lung injury and neurodegenerative diseases, but as some other studies suggest that they are anti-inflammatory, it is apparent that a complex range of mechanisms is involved.
-During oxidative stress in vivo, low-density lipoproteins (LDL) are enriched in oxidized phospholipids, and these can react with the apoproteins to increase the atherogenic potential of LDL with deleterious effects on cardiovascular disease (see our web page on lipoproteins).
-Oxidized phospholipids in excess in the circulation are considered to be biomarkers of atherosclerosis, and oxidized phosphatidylcholine bound to lipoproteins containing apoB-100 is reported to be a biomarker for calcific aortic valve stenosis, stroke and coronary events.
+During oxidative stress in vivo, low-density lipoproteins (LDL) are enriched in oxidized phospholipids, and these can react with the apoproteins to increase the atherogenic potential of LDL with a deleterious impact upon cardiovascular disease (see our web page on lipoproteins).
+Oxidized phospholipids in excess in the circulation are considered to be biomarkers of atherosclerosis, and oxidized phosphatidylcholine bound to lipoproteins containing apoB‑100 is reported to be a biomarker for calcific aortic valve stenosis, stroke and coronary events.
 Lipoprotein(a) (Lp(a)) is an established risk factor for cardiovascular diseases, and it can carry an appreciable load of oxidized phospholipids.

 An antibody termed E06 has been developed in transgenic mice that blocks the influence of oxidized phosphatidylcholine in experimental models of acute and chronic inflammation including atherosclerosis, ischemia-reperfusion injury and steatohepatitis.
 As oxidized phospholipids enable binding of endothelial cells to monocytes, this is believed to trigger vascular inflammation and formation of atherosclerotic plaques with activation of inflammatory mediators such as the transcription factor nuclear factor (erythrocyte-derived 2)-like 2 (Nrf2).
 Therefore, it has become apparent that oxidized phospholipids are not merely markers of pathological conditions but play a causative role in the initiation and progression of diseases.

 Scottish thistleIn inflamed tissue, oxidized phospholipids act as endogenous pain-inducing metabolites, which excite sensory nociceptive neurons by stimulating transient receptor potential ion channels, namely TRPA1 and TRPV1.
 They have been implicated in the response to traumatic brain injury, Alzheimer disease and Parkinson’s disease, and as they have been detected in brain and nervous tissue in multiple sclerosis, frontotemporal lobe dementia, spinal cord injury and amyotrophic lateral sclerosis, they are believed to be potent neurotoxic species and biomarkers of oxidative stress, which must be neutralized by microglia.
 In the eye, they are a factor in age-related macular degeneration.
-Further, they are believed to be involved in some diseases of the liver and kidney, diabetes, autoimmune disease and possibly cancer (via immunosuppression).
+Further, they are believed to be a factor in some diseases of the liver and kidney, diabetes, autoimmune disease and possibly cancer (via immunosuppression).

 Some effects of oxidized phospholipids may be mediated via receptors, and a concept has been developed of the formation of damage (or danger)-associated molecular patterns (DAMPs) that arise from the controlled oxidation of lipids and lipoproteins.
 Those DAMPs derived by oxidation share common structural motifs with microbial pathogen-associated molecular patterns and so interact with the same pattern-recognition receptors that are present on the surface of macrophages and of immune and vascular cells.
 They then initiate many different inflammatory signalling processes by induction of chemokines and proinflammatory cell adhesion molecules.
-For example, mono-acyl phospholipids such as 2-12(S)-HETE-lysophospholipids, like non-esterified 12(S)-HETE, are potent lipid mediators that induce THP‑1 human monocytic cells to generate tumour necrosis factor α (TNFα) and interleukin 8 (IL8) at nanomolar concentrations and thence promote inflammatory cascades.
+For example, mono-acyl phospholipids such as 2-12S-HETE-lysophospholipids, like non-esterified 12S-HETE, are potent lipid mediators that induce THP‑1 human monocytic cells to generate tumour necrosis factor α (TNFα) and interleukin 8 (IL8) at nanomolar concentrations and thence promote inflammatory cascades.
 Phosphatidylcholine containing epoxyisoprostane residues is proinflammatory by interacting with the prostanoid receptors EP2 and DP.

 Pathogens: Oxidized phospholipids need not always be deleterious, as they can lead to inhibition of acute inflammation by promoting anti-inflammatory pathways to attenuate potential damage to tissues.
 It has been suggested that oxidized lipids at lower concentrations may prime the receptors that respond to bacterial infection to activate dendritic and T cells resulting in enhanced protection.
 After acute stimulation by bacteria or bacterial products, neutrophils generate 5-HETE-containing phospholipids by 5‑lipoxygenase (5-LOX) reaction, while macrophages and monocytes generate similar phospholipids by means of 15‑LOX and 12/15‑LOX, and 12- and 15-keto-eicosanoic acids attached to phosphatidylethanolamine are known to activate PPARγ.